GovTechSG/techpass-user-docs/docs/step0-set-up-mfa-for-wog-account.md

   <kbd>![scan-qr-code](assets/images/security-verification-for-wog/scan-qr-code.png)</kbd>

-  When you have completed the on-screen instructions, you are redirected to the **Additional security verification** page.
+  When you successfully complete the on-screen instructions, you are redirected to the **Additional security verification** page.

-  7. Ensure you see the text **Mobile app has been configured** on this page before clicking **Next**.
+  7. Ensure you see the text **Mobile app has been configured** on this page.

+  8. Click **Next**.

   <kbd>![after-scan](assets/images/security-verification-for-wog/indicates-auth-app-configured.png)</kbd>

-  You are now directed to Step 2 of **Additional security verification**.
-A notification is sent to your Authenticator app.
+  To ensure you are reacheable via your mobile device, a notification is sent to your Authenticator app.

-  8. Approve the notification on your Authenticator app to confirm that you are reachable on this mobile phone.
+  8. Approve the notification on your Authenticator app.

  <kbd>![step2-verify](assets/images/security-verification-for-wog/step2-verify-you-are-reachable-via-mp.png)</kbd>